Pranav-prog-master/Cpp_Project_Basics_to_Advances/README.md

 ---

-Digital Clock Console Application
+# 🧠 DAY-03 :- Digital Clock Console Application
 A classic and elegant digital clock implemented in the console.
-This project demonstrates the fundamentals of time handling and continuous updates in three different programming languages: C, C++, and Java.
+This project demonstrates the fundamentals of time handling and continuous updates in three different programming languages in C.

 ---